 On May 17 1742, Ferdinand took part in the Battle of Chotusitz.
-When peace was signed with Austria, Ferdinand received the Order of the Black Eagle and was promoted major-general.
+When peace was signed with Austria, Ferdinand received the Order of the Black Eagle.

 On June 4 1745, during the Battle of Hohenfriedberg, Ferdinand led a brigade.
 On September 30, Ferdinand greatly distinguished himself at the head of his brigade during the Battle of Soor.
 He stormed a height defended by Ludwig, one of his younger brother, as an officer of the Austrian service and another brother of Duke Ferdinand was killed by his side in this charge.
 During this attack, he captured five guns.
 After the peace of Dresden, Duke Ferdinand paraded with King Frederick II in Berlin.

 After the war, Ferdinand was in the closest touch with the military work of Frederick the Great who supervised the instruction of the guard battalion.
 Furthermore, Ferdinand became one of the most intimate friends of the king.
-During this period, he became successively lieutenant-general (1750), Governor of Magdeburg (1755) and colonel of Braunschweig Infantry (June 7 1755).
+During this period, he became successively lieutenant-general (May 19, 1750), Governor of Peitz (September 17, 1752), Governor of Magdeburg (June 7, 1755) and colonel of Braunschweig Infantry (June 7 1755).

 In 1756, during the Prussian invasion of Saxony, the opening campaign of the Seven Years' War, Ferdinand led the rightmost of the three Prussian columns which converged upon Dresden.
 On September 13, he commanded the Prussian vanguard that chased the Saxon Army out of Nollendorf.
 During the blockade of Pirna in September and at the Battle of Lobositz, on October 1, he commanded the right wing of the Prussian infantry.
 Ferdinand then spent the winter of 1756-57 with Frederick II at Dresden where he took part in the preparation of the coming campaign.